-Senior Financial Officers are prohibited from hedging activities, such as (i) buying, selling or writing puts, call or options related to the Company's common stock and (ii) executing straddles, equity swaps and similar derivative arrangements that hedge or offset, or are designed to hedge or offset, any decrease in the market value of the Company's common stock.
-Senior Financial Officers may not pledge, deliver as collateral, or maintain a margin account with respect to shares of the Company's common stock or otherwise subject shares of Company common stock to any other prohibited security arrangement.
+Senior Financial Officers are prohibited from hedging activities, such as (i) buying, selling or writing puts, call or options related to the Company's common stock and (ii) executing straddles, equity swaps and similar derivative arrangements linked to Company common stock.
+Senior Financial Officers may not pledge, deliver as collateral, or maintain a margin account or otherwise subject shares of Company common stock to any other prohibited security arrangement.